 Bharati Krishna Tirtha (also sometimes Bharati Krisna Tirtha) was the Sankaracharya (Pontiff) of the Govardhan Math, Puri, from 1925 to 1960 AD.
-He is most noted for, first, as being the inventor of and author of Vedic Mathematics, a highly controversial set of strategies for mental calculation.
-Secondly, that he revealed the archives of the Puri Jagannath Temple contain within their ancient records a set of texts purporting Jesus of Nazareth visited India during his so-called 'lost years of the Bible.'
+He is most noted for, first, as being the inventor of and author of Vedic Mathematics, a highly controversial set of strategies for mental calculation and whose chief and current disciple up until his death was Maharishi Mahesh Yogi of Transcendental Meditation fame as well as the Beatle's guru.
+Secondly, that he revealed the archives of the Puri Jagannath Temple contain within their ancient records a set of texts purporting Jesus of Nazareth visited India during his so-called "lost years of the Bible."

 Born in March 1884, his parents named him as Venkatraman.
 During his school days Sri Venkatraman was extraordinarily bright young man, masterfully excelling over his peers in almost all academic areas.
 At the early age of fifteen he was awarded the title Saraswathi by Madras Sanskrit Association in 1899 because of his proficiency in Sanskrit.
 In 1902 he won the highest place in the graduation B.A. examination.